 Effects: Constructs a memory pool which will obtain memory from upstream whenever it is unable to satisfy a memory request from its own internal data structures.
 The resulting unsynchronized_pool_resource will hold a copy of upstream, but will not own the resource to which it points.
-[Note: The intension is that calls to upstream->allocate() will be substantially fewer than calls to this->allocate() in most cases. - end note]
+[Note: The intention is that calls to upstream->allocate() will be substantially fewer than calls to this->allocate() in most cases. - end note] If specified, the options argument controls the behavior of the pooling mechanism.
+Zero values in options are replaced by implementation-defined defaults.

 Throws: Nothing unless upstream->allocate() throws.
-It is not specified whether this constructor calls upstream->allocate().
+It is not specified whether or under what conditions this constructor calls upstream->allocate().